scaleoutsean/eseries-perf-analyzer/FAQ.md

   --sysname ${SYSNAME} --sysid ${SYSID} \
   -i -s
 ```

+### How to upgrade?

+From 3.[1,2,3] to 3.4, I wouldn't try since there aren't new features.
+But if you want to, then I recommend removing old setup and starting from scratch.
+Or, if you insist, you could transplant Collector from ./epa/collector/ and also copy its Docker Compose service to the "old" ./collector/collector/docker-compose.yaml, and leave InfluxDB and Grafana alone.
+That is quick, easy to do and easy to revert.

+EPA 3.4.0's new ./epa/docker-compose.yaml has quite a few changes, from versions to volumes and so on, that it's quite unlikely that older versions can be upgraded in place and without any trouble.

 ### If InfluxDB is re-installed or migrated, how do I restore InfluxDB and Grafana configuration?